Packaging Power in Circles

 Repeating the Circle

-or it can be subtle, concealed, so small in fact, it is known only to your awareness.
-When most people think of
+be subtle, concealed, so small in fact, it is known only to your awareness.
+When most people think of push hands, they

-is disconnecting from one circle, and starting another.
-In tai chi, the first phase is readily apparent in single hand
+disconnecting from one circle, and starting another.
+In tai chi, the first phase is readily apparent in single hand push

 Phase 3 is reversing movement.
 This is self explanatory.
 Reversing movement means going from clockwise to counterclockwise right side to left side, up to down, angle to straight, etc.

-arrive at this stage of personal evolution everything will seem unimaginably complicated.
-Within this field of
+this stage of personal evolution everything will seem unimaginably complicated.
+Within this field of complexity, you mine

 Figure Eights (circles acting in concert)